linkunfa/openbmc/meta-evb/meta-evb-nuvoton/meta-evb-npcm845/README.md

 CONFIG_EDAC_NPCM8XX=y
 ```
 - Boot to Openbmc, there is a sysfs interface that allow to force ecc event
-- Read this path to get more usage infomation
+- Read this path to get more usage information
 - You can force uncorrectable or correctable event and error on any bit
-- For data erro, the bit range must be between 0 and 63
+- For data err, the bit range must be between 0 and 63
 - For checkcode error, the bit range must be between 0 and 7
 ```
 echo CE data 0 > /sys/devices/system/edac/mc/mc0/forced_ecc_error